-These days, the travel blogging corner of the internet is filled with posts about why travel bloggers chose to quit their jobs and travel the world or why travel bloggers chose to keep their jobs and travel.
-For the most part, the ones who quit their jobs talk big things about their dreams and the ones who kept their jobs talk about how their lives are more fulfilling because they have a home base.
+These days, the travel blogging corner of the internet is filled with posts about why travel bloggers chose to quit their jobs and travel the world.
+Or why travel bloggers chose to keep their jobs and travel.
+For the most part, the ones who quit their jobs talk big things about their dreams.
+The ones who kept their jobs talk about how their lives are more fulfilling because they have a home base.
 While both are totally valid, I think there are more of us out there with slightly more nuanced stories.
 And now, I’m going to share mine.

 Since I was fifteen years old, I’ve desperately wished to spend a few years backpacking my way around the world.
 Ever since I discovered the website Bootsnall.com and spent hours poring over the forums and creating potential itineraries in my diaries and journals.

 I’m thirty now and I still haven’t been yet.
-Sometimes that’s okay and some days I still feel absolutely gutted that I haven’t been and have no plans to go.
+Sometimes that’s okay.
+But some days I still feel absolutely gutted that I haven’t been and have no plans to go.

 I tried to leave for a year at twenty-four, but there were two big problems that kept me from quitting my job to travel the world:

 - I didn’t have a job to quit.